TristanB6/DM-demo---Auth-code-grant-type/README.md

 - This happens automatically without requiring the user to log in again
 - The new tokens are stored and displayed just like the original ones

-## Security Note
+## ⚠️ Important Security Warning

-This is a demo application using client-side OAuth implementation.
-For production use:
+**This is a demo application only and should NOT be used in production.**

+The current implementation is client-side only, which means:
+- All requests to the Dailymotion API are visible in the browser's network tab
+- The public API key and secret are exposed in the client-side code
+- This setup is not secure and should never be used in production

+**Important Note for Partners:**
+- We do not recommend using this template as-is for production applications
+- If you want to use this as inspiration, you MUST implement a server-side component to:
+  - Securely handle API keys
-- Consider implementing server-side token exchange
+  - Manage token exchange
-- Use proper environment variable management
-- Implement additional security measures

-## Disclaimer
+  - Protect sensitive credentials

-This is a demo application.
-The API keys used are for demonstration purposes only.
-For production applications, implement proper server-side authentication and security measures.
+For production applications, always implement proper server-side authentication and security measures.